-The most common bedding material is straw because it’s absorbent, cheap and soft for the birds.
+The most common bedding material is straw because it’s absorbent, affordable, and soft for the birds.
 You can also use wood shavings or chips.
-Remember that your chickens will require less insulation in summer, don’t let them overheat!
+Remember to reduce the insulation of the wall of your coop in summer.

-Have you ever smelt a chicken coop which hasn’t been cleaned out and ventilated properly?
+Have you ever smelled a chicken coop which hasn’t been cleaned out and ventilated properly?
 It’s not pretty!
-Install a simple window at least—but remember to also protect it with chicken wire or mesh.
+Install a simple window at least, but remember to also protect it with chicken wire or mesh.

-Chickens have quite a lot of predators such as foxes, birds of prey and raccoons.
-Make sure that you protect your chickens by using a wire mesh around the outside, building with sturdy materials and remembering to padlock the door (if you have one!)
+Chickens have quite a lot of predators such as foxes, birds of prey, and raccoons.
+Make sure you protect your chickens by using a wire mesh around the outside, building with sturdy materials and remembering to padlock the door (if you have one!)

 7. Watertight & Shade

-Chickens just like us also hate being too hot or too cold.
-Make sure that the coop is waterproof to prevent them from getting cold during the wet season.
+Chickens also hate being too hot or too cold.
+Make sure the coop is waterproof to prevent them from getting cold during the wet season.
 Also, ensure that your run has a shaded area where your birds can get out of the sun and cool off!